aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-ods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement for many applications.
+For example, a Python developer may need to convert a DOC file to ODS format for their application.
+This could be for a variety of reasons, such as to make the document easier to read, to make it easier to share, or to make it easier to edit.

+<h2>How Aspose.Total Helps for DOC to ODS Conversion</h2>
-For a Python developer, who is trying to add a DOC to ODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing with different formats.
+It can help automate the conversion process from DOC to ODS.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOC file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This makes it easy for the Python developer to add the DOC to ODS conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}